Penalty Methods with Stochastic Approximation for Stochastic Nonlinear Programming: A penalty method with stochastic zeroth-order approximation for SNLP

-In this section, we shall study the penalty method for nonconvex stochastic programming \eqref{orig-prob}, for which we assume that only noisy function values of $f$ can be obtained via calls to $\SZO$.
+In this section, we shall study a penalty method for {SNLP} \eqref{orig-prob}, for which we assume that only noisy function values of $f$ can be obtained via calls to $\SZO$.
 For any input $x_k$, $\SZO$ outputs a stochastic function value $F(x_k, \xi_k)$, where $\xi_k$ is a random variable whose distribution is supported on $\Xi\subseteq \R^d$ and independent of $x_k$.
 Furthermore, we assume that $F(x_k,\xi_k)$ is an unbiased estimator of $f(x_k)$.
 We thus make the following assumption for $\SZO$. \begin{description} \item[]\textbf{AS.5}\quad For any $k\ge1$, $F(\cdot,\xi_k)$ is continuously differentiable and $\nabla F(\cdot,\xi_k)$ is Lipschitz continuous with Lipschitz constant $L_g$ for fixed $\xi_k$ and

 Throughout this section, we denote \be G(x_k, \xi_k) = \nabla_x F(x_k,\xi_k), \ee and assume that {\bf AS.4} holds for $G(x_k,\xi_k)$. \end{description}

 As only zeroth-order information of $f$ can be obtained, we need to figure out how to make full use of such information.
 One of the most popular ways is to apply smoothing techniques.
 Randomized smoothing techniques have been proposed and fully studied in \cite{dbw12,gl13,glz13,n10}.
 We here consider the Gaussian distribution smoothing technique.
 For any function $\omega$, given an $n$-dimensional Gaussian random vector $v$, the Gaussian smoothing approximation function of $\omega$ is defined as \be \omega_\mu(x) := \E_v[\omega(x+\mu v)] = \frac{1}{(2\pi)^{n/2}}\int \omega(x+\mu v)e^{-\frac{1}{2}\|v\|^2}dv . \ee We next cite a lemma which gives some nice properties of the Gaussian smoothing approximate function $\omega_\mu$ in \eqref{guassian-smoothing-function}.
 This lemma has been proved in \cite{n10} and is also used in \cite{glz13}.